 Start low on the dose, go slow, and stay on as low of a dose as possible.
 This promotes tolerance to the THC psychoactive effects.
 Use the lowest dose THC possible, and use CBD and THC together because CBD helps to neutralize some of the negative THC side effects.
 Approximately 15-20% CBD with less than 1% THC is a good starting point to consider.
 CBD predominant preparations are better for working and daytime use, while THC predominant preparations are better for after work and at bedtime.
 Long acting oral formulations are better for chronic conditions and symptoms.
 Vaporization can be an as needed (prn) for episodic symptom exacerbations.
 Driving should be avoided for at least 4 hours after inhaled cannabis, 6 hours after ingested cannabis, and 8 hours if euphoria is experienced.

 For THC dosing, 1-2.5 mg is a good starting dose.
 For example, starting at bedtime and increase 1-2.5 mg every few days at bedtime or daytime (depending on treatment goals) until benefits or side effects are reached.
 At 5 mg THC, many will experience benefit without excess side-effects.
 At 10 mg, most will have side effects.
 At 15 mg or more it may cause psychiatric side effects.
-As a loose reference, a 0.5-1 g cannabis cigarette may contain approximately 0.2-4.4 mg THC.
-However, THC content has gotten much higher in many chemovars over the years, so this can be much higher.
 The total daily THC dose should be less than 20-30 mg to limit adverse effects and tolerance.
-In addition, THC should preferably be used with CBD as mentioned above.
+In addition, THC should preferably be used with CBD as mentioned above because it helps to neutralized out some of the negative THC side effects.
 Use of high dose THC chemovars more than 5 grams per day of flower suggests possible tolerance or misuse, and is usually unjustified medically unless perhaps an end stage cancer patient.

 Side effects are influenced by dose, method of administration, patient tolerance, chemovar of cannabis, ratios of THC to CBD, cannabinoids, terpenes, production quality control (toxins, fungus, bacteria, heavy metals, etc.) to name a few.
 Many studies have been inconclusive or contradictory in terms of association with stroke, heart attack.
 This publication provides the most comprehensive review of cannabis and its recognized side effects.
 The most common side effects (which vary depending on the chemovar) include dizziness, dry mouth, increased appetite, disturbances in concentration, and sedation/drowsiness.
 Less common side effects can include incoordination, euphoria, anxiety, and paranoid thinking.
 In the majority of trials, side effects have been well tolerated, mild to moderate, transient, and not bothersome enough that many patients withdrew from studies.
 Overdose can occur and is typically from high THC content and oral dosing.
 Signs may include tachycardia, arrhythmia, confusion, panic attack, extreme paranoia, and hallucinations.